 My workshops take a collaborative and group approach in exploring diverse themes under a narrative methodology.
 Each workshop will welcome 10-15 participants in a format that involves sharing, writing, and testimonials with the purpose of identifying and deconstructing personal narrative while co-creating empowering frameworks.

-Next workshop will take place on Saturday, March 28.
-Reservations can be made through Still Point here.
-Please note that this workshop has been postponed until further notice due to current Covid-19 restrictions.
+Please note that workshops have been postponed until further notice due to current Covid-19 restrictions.

 Shifting Narrative Identities in New Motherhood